theegyptexcursionsonline/tourticket/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Read [CLAUDE.md](CLAUDE.md) for architecture and coding conventions
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a Pull Request

+### Development Guidelines

+- Follow the patterns documented in [CLAUDE.md](CLAUDE.md)
+- Always call `dbConnect()` before database operations
+- Use Server Components by default; add `'use client'` only when needed
+- Sync tours to Algolia after database updates
+- Write tests for new features
+- Ensure TypeScript types are properly defined

 ## 📄 License